 Evaluation of Written Ability Test

-The marks obtained by a candidate in 10th and 12th are normalized by dividing the marks by the 90th percentile score obtained by a candidate in that board.
-To identify the 90th percentile score the databases of 10th and 12th board marks of candidates from the last two years are evaluated.
+Candidates' marks in the 10th and 12th board exams are normalized by dividing the marks by the 90th percentile score obtained by the candidate in that board.
+The 90th percentile score is determined by evaluating the databases of 10th and 12th board marks of candidates from the last two years.

 Performance in Graduation

-The final scores secured by candidates in graduation are considered.
-For candidates who are currently pursuing graduation, marks obtained till the final year of graduation are considered.
+The final scores obtained in graduation are considered.
+For candidates currently pursuing graduation, marks obtained until the final year are taken into account.

-Candidates who have Charted Accountant, Cost Accountant, or Company Secretary Certificates come under the weight of professional course criteria.
-Such candidates will be given a certain privilege in the selection process.
-No other professional course is eligible for these criteria.
+Candidates with Chartered Accountants, Cost Accountants, or Company Secretary Certificates are given a specific privilege in the selection process.
+No other professional courses are eligible for these criteria.

 Evaluation of Work Experience

-A pre-PI score for the work experience of a candidate is calculated as:
+A pre-PI score for work experience is calculated using the equation:

 Work Experience = 8x/36; if 0 < x < 36